 “As agreed in the initial contract, if the respective invoice is not paid until the due date (or within the X days that you have agreed upon), there will be an added late fee of x % per each month that the amount remains unpaid.”

 “Payments that have not been made within the set payment period will incur an additional percentage of x as a late fee for every month that the amount due has not been settled.”

 Charging late payment fees on invoices is your professional right when payments are settled on time.
 Judging when and why you should apply a late fee to an invoice is your professional responsibility.
-So, you need to Especially in difficult times like this, you should take into consideration many factors to decide what to charge or not.
-Above all, you should have your own payment terms and late payment policy and adhere to it in order to solidify your business integrity in the eyes of your clients.
+So, you need to, especially in difficult times like this, you should take into consideration many factors to decide what to charge or not.
+Above all, you should have your own payment terms and late payment policy and adhere to them in order to solidify your business integrity in the eyes of your clients.